LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### Characteristics of Atlas with iPhone 16 or 17e

+!!! success "Loop v3.14.8 and newer greatly improves Bluetooth connection speed for iPhone 16/17e with Atlas DASH Pods"

+For older code, v3.14.7 and earlier:

 * The Atlas DASH Pods, which advertise a Bluetooth Device name of `InPlay BLE` and indicate `-Atlas` in small print on the paper pod cover are fully compatible with all iPhone models except iPhone 16 and iPhone 17e
 * Although `InPlay` Pods do work with the iPhone 16 and 17e you may notice some communication issues
     * It can take many attempts to get the pod to initially connect when pairing; just keep hitting retry